Dentora/MiniGameSeverFiles/README.md

 # MiniGameSeverFiles
-The maps and variants used past an present on Dentora's Mini-Games server on Eldewrito
+The maps and variants used past and present on Dentora's Mini-Games server on Eldewrito